pyriand3r/pyriand3r.github.io/_drafts/2014-08-31-using-ext5-in-an-ext3-environment.md

 {% endhighlight %}

->#### Reusable lazy
+>#### Lazy methods = creater and getter in one
 >The `getContainer()` method is lazy which makes it reusable to get access to the container after it has been created.

 That's it on the whole.
 Now you can add any Ext5 view you wish to the ext5 container [as described below](#Ext5Container_use).
-But there still some small things to do.
+But there are still some small things to do.

 First the ext5 containers dimensions won't fit because after render the ext3 component and therefore the div will not have the right dimensions (at least in my case it was the case).
-It will expand immediatly but this happens after the ext5 container is initialized, ending up with a unusable small ext5 container.
+The ext3 component will expand immediatly but this happens after the ext5 container is initialized, ending up with a unusable small ext5 container.
 Fortunately the ext3 parent will emit a `resize` event after it has expanded we can listen to to adjust the width and height of our ext5 container.

-Second the ext5 container and the ext5 view within does not have any direct connection to the ext3 environment surrounding it.
-So if the ext3 container is destroyed, the ext5 won't notice and therefore the destroy-event is not forwarded to it which will end in browser memory bloated with unused ext5 class objects.
-To solve this issue we can add a second listener and this time we will listen to the `destroy` event of the ext3 parent and to pass it to the ext5:
+Second the ext5 container and the ext5 view within does not have any direct connection to the ext3 environment surrounding it (for instance the ext5 can't listen and therefore can't react on the `resize` event itself, as mentioned above).
+So if the ext3 container is destroyed, the ext5 won't notice because the destroy-event is not forwarded to it which will end in browser memory bloated with unused ext5 class objects.
+To solve this issue we can add a second listener and this time we will listen to the `destroy` event of the ext3 parent and pass it to the ext5:

 {% highlight javascript %}